 Space, as used in art, refers to the distance or area between, around, above, below, or within shapes and forms found within a composition.
 In this discussion, we will be taking a closer look at several different ways space is used in art.
 These are:

 There are two types of space in art: positive and negative.
 Both positive and negative space are important factors to be considered in every good composition.
 They occur in both two-dimension and three-dimension art and are complementary to one another.
 One impacts on and affects the reading of the other.

-Two and Three-dimensional Space
+Two- and Three-dimensional Space

 In the example, the two-dimensional image appears flat because all the objects and forms lie on the same plane.
-There is no feeling of depth.
-However, the same space can be used to make a two-dimensional artwork appear three-dimensional by giving a feeling of depth.
+It has no feeling of depth.
+However, the same two-dimensional space can be made to appear three-dimensional by giving it a sense of depth.

-Three-dimensional space has width, height and depth.
-When we look at a flat surface and have the sensation of looking at spaces and objects that appear to have depth, then we are receiving and believing a group of visual signals working to create the illusion of three-dimensional shapes and spaces within the painting.
+Three-dimensional (3D) space has width, height, and depth.
+When we look at a flat canvas and have the sensation of looking at spaces and objects that appear to have depth, we are receiving and believing a group of visual signals working to create the illusion of three-dimensional shapes and areas.
+This occurs when a sensation of space that seems to have height, width, and depth is visually created, as it has been done with the vase in the example shown.

 These three-dimensional signals are so common in nature that we are almost unaware of them.
-Yet in the hands of a skilled artist these 3D cues can be used to create the illusion of three-dimension on a flat canvas surface.
-This occurs when a sensation of space which seems to have height, width and depth are visually created as it has been done with the vase in the example shown on the right.
+Yet, in the hands of a skilled artist, these 3D cues can be used to create the illusion of three-dimension on a flat canvas surface.

 The tools needed for creating the illusion of three-dimensional space are:

 - Changing size and placement of related objects

 - Linear perspective